Gate tunable enhancement of supercurrent in hybrid planar Josephson junctions

 Next, we characterize the supercurrent gate dependence at different magnetic fields.
-At zero field, the supercurrent decreases when the voltage on TG is swept from 0 to -3 V as the result of the depletion of the ends of the junction (\cref{fig2}(a)).
-Below TG = -3 V, however, the supercurrent remains almost unchanged.
-For JG, the dependence is simpler as the supercurrent always monotonically decreases with decreasing JG voltages (Fig.s).
-When the magnetic field is turned on, the supercurrent shows a very different behavior.
-At $B_y$ = 200 mT, where $B_y$ is perpendicular to the supercurrent, the supercurrent is enhanced when more negative voltage is applied to the TG (\cref{fig2}(b)).
-The supercurrent reaches its maximum around TG = -2.5V and remains constant after that.
-Applying a more negative voltage on TG can deplete both the ends of the junction and the hole region.
-Depletion of the ends of the junction should lead to a drop of the supercurrent as shown in \cref{fig2}(a).
-For fields parallel to the supercurrent, we also observed a similar enhancement of supercurrent with TG voltages(Fig.s ).
-When TG is fixed to 0 V and -5 V and $B_y$ = 200mT, sweeping JG reveals that the supercurrent still monotonically decreases with decreasing JG voltages (\cref{fig2}(c)(d)).
-That indicates the enhancement of supercurrent is solely determined by the TG voltage and is not related to the change of chemical potential in the junction.
+At zero field, the supercurrent decreases when the voltage on TG is swept from 0 to -2.5 V as the result of the depletion of the ends of the junction (\cref{fig2}(a)).
+Below TG = -2.5 V, however, the supercurrent remains almost unchanged.
+This is consistent with the result in Fig.s1 which shows that TG depletes the ends of the junction around -2.5 V. For JG, the dependence is simpler as the supercurrent always monotonically decreases with decreasing JG voltages (Fig.s1(c)(d)).
+When the magnetic field is turned on, the supercurrent shows a very different behavior regarding TG voltages.
+At $B_y$ = 200 mT, where $B_y$ is perpendicular to the supercurrent, the supercurrent is significantly enhanced when a more negative voltage is applied to the TG (\cref{fig2}(b)).
+The supercurrent reaches its maximum around TG = -2.5V and remains almost constant for TG voltages below that value.
+As the depletion of the ends of the junction around TG = -2.5 V should only lead to a decrease of the supercurrent instead of an increase of the supercurrent, we suspect the abnormal enhancement of the supercurrent at finite fields could be related to the decreased chemical potential in the TG-controlled hole region.
+For fields parallel to the supercurrent, we observed a similar enhancement of supercurrent with TG voltages (Fig.s1(b)).
+When TG is fixed to 0 V and -5 V and $B_y$ = 200 mT, sweeping JG reveals that the supercurrent still monotonically decreases with decreasing JG voltages (\cref{fig2}(c)(d)).
+That indicates the enhancement of supercurrent is solely determined by the change of the chemical potential in the hole region and is not related to the change of the chemical potential in the junction.
 The enhancement of the supercurrent can also be observed in in-plane magnetic field scans when the gate voltages are fixed.
-In \cref{fig3}(b), we plot differential resistance as a function of $B_y$ and bias current for TG = 0 V. The supercurrent exhibits a nonlinear behavior as it first quickly decreases at low fields followed by a much slower decline at higher fields.
+In \cref{fig3}(b), we plot differential resistance as a function of $B_y$ and bias current for TG = 0 V and JG = 0 V. The supercurrent exhibits a nonlinear behavior as it first quickly decreases at low fields followed by a much slower decline at higher fields.
 The supercurrent also shows some wiggles at higher fields.
 Overall, the supercurrent at $B_y$ = 0.5 T is less than 10 percent of the supercurrent at $B_y$ = 0.1 T. We notice the differential resistance of the "supercurrent" is finite at high fields, which is occasionally seen in our junctions.
 We attribute it to some part of the junction becoming normal at high fields.
-But the sudden dropping in resistance and the Fraunhofer patterns at high fields (\cref{fig.s2} ) indicate there is still supercurrent flow through the semiconductor part of the junction.
+But the sharp drop in resistance and the Fraunhofer patterns at high fields (Fig.s2 ) indicate there is still supercurrent flow through the semiconductor part of the junction.
 When TG is fixed to -5 V, \cref{fig3}(c), the supercurrent has an almost linear dependence on $B_y$.
-From $B_y$ = 0.1 T $B_y$ Bx = 0.5 T, the supercurrent still preserves 40 percent of its value and the resistance remains to zero.
+From $B_y$ = 0.1 T to $B_y$ = 0.5 T, the supercurrent still preserves 40 percent of its value and the resistance remains to zero.
 In \cref{fig3}(a), we extract the switching current from \cref{fig3}(b)(c) and plot them together.
 As can be seen, the two switching currents cross around $B_y$ = 0.12 T, confirming the observation that the enhancement of the supercurrent only happens at finite fields and when the voltage on TG is below the specific value.
-In another device, we have observed a similar enhancement of supercurrent at finite fields when TG is below a certain value (see supplementary information for more details).
+In another device, we have observed a similar enhancement of supercurrent at finite fields when TG is below a certain value (see Supplemental Material (SM) for more details).